namph-hanoi/genai-image-extractor-backend/README-dev.md

-cp .env.example .env.development && npm run start:dev
+cp .env.example .env && npm run start:dev
 ## Pre-requisite
-- Bootstrap a PostgreSQL DB with the variables specified in the .env file
+- Bootstrap a PostgreSQL DB with the variables specified in the .env file.
+- Run command `npm run migration:run` to create all needed tables.